mirabelle514/mcp-figma-builder/docs/mcp-server-readme.md

 ```
 In Claude Desktop:
-"Scan the Lumiere Design System repository and load all available components"
+"Scan the EUI Design System repository and load all available components"
 ```

 This will: